 1. Who will facilitate the library instruction session?
 Any of our faculty librarians (including our adjuncts) can provide an excellent orientation, as well as give students guided research practice time.
 Librarians are assigned to sessions based on availability.

 2. What does a library instruction session entail?
-When you fill out the request form to the right, you can let us know exactly what kind of resources your students will need to use in order to complete their research assignment.
-If you are unsure, please contact an Instruction Librarian to set up an orientation consultation.
+When you fill out the request form, you can let us know exactly what kind of resources your students will need to use in order to complete their research assignment.
+If you are unsure, please contact an Instruction Librarian.

 4. Where does the instruction occur?
 At ELAC's Monterey Park Campus, instruction will occur in one of the Library's two computer lab classrooms (F3-101 or F3-103).

 5. What about South Gate Campus?
-Instruction at South Gate will occur in Computer Classroom 123, depending upon the room's availability.
+Instruction at South Gate will occur in Computer Classroom 123 or 109, depending upon room availability.
 If you'd like to request an instruction session for a South Gate class, use the request form linked above and select South Gate as your location option.

 6. Do I have to attend the library instruction session with my class?
 Yes!
 Your active participation in the session is critical to your students' success.
 We ask that instructors arrive with their class, on time, and assist in keeping students on track and engaged.
 If you can't attend, you must provide a substitute or reschedule.
 (See "Faculty Absence Policy" linked below).

 7. Why should I schedule a library instruction session?
-Are you tired of seeing Wikipedia listed as a citation in your Works Cited pages?
 Our library has tons of resources handpicked with ELAC's curriculum and students in mind.
 All too often, students default to Google or other non-academic resources when doing research.
 Why not get students on the right track here at ELAC and introduce them to the wonderful world of college-level research?
 When you show your students that library research is important to you, they'll begin to realize it's important to them too.
 Library love is infectious!

 8. Orientation or Workshop?
 If you can tell most of your students are well-versed in library database searching and evaluating resources for reliability and relevance, you may want to forego requesting an orientation.
 Instead, you may recommend your students attend a library workshop on their own if they need to brush up on a particular research skill.
 Don't forget to check our offerings and specify which workshop(s) would be most helpful!
 If you're unsure, feel free to contact an Instruction Librarian.